SaschaZeGerman/loginbuddy-samples/README.md

 Run these files to set up the dev environment and dev key pairs:

 - `sh initialize-dev-environment.sh`  // once
-- `sh initialize-dev-tls-keypair.sh`  // whenever you want to update the dev key pair
+- `sh initialize-dev-tls-keypair.sh`  // whenever you want to update the development key pair

 ### Build the samples